kermitt2/pdfalto/Readme.md

 > git clone https://github.com/kermitt2/pdfalto.git && cd pdfalto

-* Xpdf-4.05 is shipped as git submodule, to download it:
+* Xpdf-4.06 is shipped as git submodule, to download it (the submodule points at [lfoppiano/xpdf](https://github.com/lfoppiano/xpdf), which is **not** the official Xpdf: it is the upstream 4.06 release from [xpdfreader.com](https://www.xpdfreader.com/) plus the few patches pdfalto needs, listed in its README):

 > git submodule update --init --recursive